mike1372/toy-robot/README.md

 	* It will need to be able to move and turn
 	* It will need to be able to report its position and orientation
 * The board: will need to know what size it is
+* A compass:
+  * Holds the orientation information of the robot
+  * Handles the safety of the robot

 Running the simulation
 ----------------------